 Dr Andrew Morrice

-Owing to pressure of work in my other roles (General Practice and Medical Education) I have reluctantly decided to stop taking on NEW patients until New Year 2021.
+Owing to increased pressure of work in my other roles (General Practice and Medical Education) and other factors relating to the pandemic, I am unable to take on new clients at present.
 Please do check www.hgi.org.uk/find-therapist for other Human Givens therapists.

 Are you looking for effective help to recover soon?
 Or wondering if you will have to wait months for therapy?